edkrueger/eco395m-ml/README.md

 * *MLOps*: However, you'll learn the scikit-learn library and particularly the pipelines interface.
 If you know application development, you should be able to deploy your models.
 * *Explanations Linear Algebra*: Some models require Linear Algebra for a thorough treatment.
 For example, Support Vector Machines (SVM) and Principal Component Analysis (PCA).
 We'll not be able to cover these thoroughly.

-_Finally, some student projects may explore some these areas._
+_However, some student projects may explore some these areas._

 ## Reading and References